mkellsy/mkellsy.github.io/encompass/global-identifiers.md

 | Email | String | Yes | Primary contact email address |
 | Website | String | Yes | Location/Distributor website address |

+> Note a distributor id and distributor number may show up more than once in this data.
+A distributor may have multiple locations reporting under the same number.

 ## List Retailers
 Some endpoints require a Retailer ID.
 You can use this endpoint to view this data.